This post was originally published in July 2020 and was updated in May 2022.

 Multiple locations

-Red Rabbit offers a nice selection of appetizers, salads, and pastas, but I always order a Neapolitan-style pizza.
+Red Rabbit offers a wide-ranging selection of appetizers, salads, sandwiches, and pastas, but I always order a Neapolitan-style pizza.
 There are a handful of vegan and vegetarian options, with gluten-free crust available by request.
-The New World Margherita, topped with red sauce, burrata, and fresh basil leaves, is my all-time favorite, but the cheese and PB & J (pineapple, bacon, jalapeno) pizzas are good too.
-There's also a nice selection of craft cocktails.
+The margherita, topped with red sauce, fior di latte, and fresh basil leaves, is my all-time favorite, but the quattro formaggi and PB & J (pineapple, bacon, jalapeno) pizzas are good too.

 A brunch menu is available on the weekend, and lunch and dinner are served Tuesday through Sunday.
 Reservations are available online.